-- a Requests for information held by the council shall be handled in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and the Data Protection Act 1998. - b Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the chairman of the () committee.
-The said committee shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000.
+- 20.1.
+Requests for information held by the council shall be handled in accordance with the council's policy in respect of handling requests under the Freedom of Information Act 2000 and the Data Protection Act 1998. - 20.2.
+Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the Chairman of the Council.
+The council shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000.